1ux/BasicColorLedControl/README.md

 *„Das Gesicht des Menschen erkennst du bei Licht, seinen Charakter im Dunkeln.“ - Verfasser unbekannt*

-# RGB Multi Color LED Control
+# Basic Multi Color LED Control

 This is a tiny and clearly arranged Arduino library for the basic RGB LED functions, to easily drive an RGB color LED (common anode/common cathode) and mix the colors.
 It uses the principle of [additive color mixing](https://en.wikipedia.org/wiki/Additive_color), resulting in the following 7 colors: red, green, blue, yellow, cyan, magenta and white.